URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Methodology

 \subsection{Unified Data Representation}

-Existing multi-task neural solvers~\citep{liu2024mtpomo,zhou2024mvmoe,drakulic2025goal,wang2025mtl_mab} fundamentally rely on the explicit problem enumeration through a predefined set of problem tags, which is challenging because the constraint space of routing problems is open-ended and compositional, making any fixed tagging scheme fundamentally limited.
-More critically, creating and maintaining such a problem taxonomy requires considerable domain expertise, which is precisely what NCO always aims to avoid.
+Existing multi-task neural solvers~\citep{zhou2024mvmoe,drakulic2025goal} fundamentally rely on explicit problem enumeration via a predefined set of problem tags, which is challenging because the constraint space of VRPs is open-ended and compositional.
+More critically, creating and maintaining such a problem taxonomy requires considerable domain expertise, which NCO always aims to avoid.

-From a data perspective, despite the substantial diversity in constraints among routing problems, their instances share a common instance representation, e.g., all input instances under the current constraint combinations~\citep{liu2024mtpomo,zhou2024mvmoe} can be formulated as instances of either CVRP or CVRPTW.
-Leveraging this commonality, we propose a Unified Data Representation (UDR) to replace problem enumeration with data unification, thereby broadening problem coverage and reducing reliance on domain expertise.
-For an instance $\mathcal{G}$, we define the unified representation $\bm{U}=\{\mathbf{u}_{i}\}_{i=0}^{n}$, each $\mathbf{u}_{i}=\{\bm{\rho}_{i},\ \bm{\omega}_{i},\ \bm{\xi}_{i}\}$, where $\bm{\rho}_{i},\ \bm{\omega}_{i},\ \bm{\xi}_{i}$ are a position identifier, unified attribute set, and node-type indicator, respectively.
+From a data perspective, despite the substantial diversity in constraints, their instances share a common structural representation.
+For existing constraint combination-based methods~\citep{liu2024mtpomo,zhou2024mvmoe}, their evaluated problems can be formulated as CVRPTW instances.
+Leveraging this structural commonality, we propose a Unified Data Representation (UDR) $\bm{U}=\{\mathbf{u}_{i}\}_{i=0}^{n}$.
+By replacing explicit problem enumeration with data unification, our UDR broadens problem coverage and reduces reliance on domain expertise.
+Notably, the inputs to existing multi-task neural solvers based on either problem-specific adapters~\citep{drakulic2025goal} or constraint combinations~\citep{zhou2024mvmoe} can be viewed as special subsets of our proposed UDR.